AlexisAuriac/MachineLearnin-SupervisedLearning/exercise_2/README.md

 Music styles in the dataset: trap, hiphop, metal, rock, rap, classical, other, jazz, technical death metal

-Hard to find metrics, there aren't clear delimitations between music styles.
+Hard to find metrics, there aren't clear delimitation between music styles.

 Could maybe use Google trends to measure popularity.